 Wednesday, April 3, 2013

-This will not be much of a review because I do not actually own a Dell XPS 13, and I have only played with Fedora 18 on one from a Live USB image, but my short experience is worth mentioning.
+This will not be much of a review, because I do not actually own a Dell XPS 13.
+I have only a Dell XPS 13 with Fedora 18 booted from a Live USB image, but my short experience is worth mentioning.

-In order to boot from a USB drive, I had to turn off Secure Boot in the BIOS.
-Once Secure Boot was off, I was able to get to the traditional boot menu and boot from the USB drive.
+In order to boot from the USB drive, I had to turn off Secure Boot in the BIOS.
+Once Secure Boot was off, I was able to get to the traditional boot menu and boot from the USB drive to Live Fedora 18

 Once logged in everything felt very snappy.
 I was able to connect to my wireless network without a problem.